Jupiter Ascending: Release

-The film was originally set to be released on July 25, 2014, but it was later moved up to July 18, 2014.
-On June 3, 2014, the film's release was delayed to February 6, 2015, due to poor test screenings that April and to give additional time needed to complete over 2,000 special effects shots, which ended up ballooning the final budget from $130 million to over US$210 million.
+The film was originally set to be released on July 25, 2014, but it was later moved up to July 18, 2014, and on June 3, 2014, the film's release was delayed to February 6, 2015, due to poor test screenings that April and to give additional time needed to complete over 2,000 special effects shots, which increased the final budget from $130 million to over US$210 million.
 The film received a "secret screening" at the 2015 Sundance Film Festival which was invitation only and did not include members of the press.
 Variety's Ramin Setoodeh reported that clusters of seats were empty at the screening.

 The film was released in IMAX 3D, as was its competitor Seventh Son from Universal Pictures the same weekend.
 Jupiter Ascending had a surprise premiere at the Sundance Film Festival on January 27, 2015, at the Mary G. Steiner Egyptian Theatre in Park City.

 Reception

 Box office

-Jupiter Ascending grossed $47.4 million in the United States and Canada, and $136.5 million in other territories, for a worldwide total of $183.9 million, against a budget of $176–210 million.
+Jupiter Ascending grossed $47.4 million in the United States and Canada, and $136.5 million in other territories, for a worldwide total of $184 million, against a budget of $176–210 million.

-The film grossed $1 million from Thursday preview.
+The film grossed $1 million from Thursday's preview.
 The film earned $6.4 million in its opening day, and later being forecast to open at around $18 million.
 The film earned $7.6 million for its second day and $5 million on its third day, for a gross of $18.4 million in its opening weekend from 3,181 theaters, an $5,776 per-theatre average.
 It finished in third at the box office behind The SpongeBob Movie: Sponge Out of Water ($55.4 million) and American Sniper ($23.3 million).

 Despite a disappointing North American debut, the film opened in the top spot internationally, earning US$32.5 million playing in theatres of 65 markets in other territories.
-Among top markets were Russia, where the film earned a gross of US$4.7 million and topped the box office.
+Among the top markets was Russia, where the film earned a gross of US$4.7 million and topped the box office.
 It also opened in markets such as France (US$2.5 million), South Korea (US$2.1 million), the UK (US$2 million), Brazil (US$1.9 million), Mexico (US$1.8 million), Germany (US$1.8 million), Italy (US$1.2 million) and Spain (US$1.1 million).
 The film also debuted in Asian markets, bringing in US$6 million in total from Singapore, Hong Kong, Taiwan, Philippines, Indonesia, Malaysia and Thailand.
 The film opened in China in March (US$23.2 million) and the opening in China took it to the top spot in the international market for the weekend.

 Before its release, the film had been included in the list of "The Riskiest Box Office Bets of 2015" published by screenrant.com.
 It had been forecasted to gross between US$21–23 million in its opening weekend.